 Here’s what HubSpot costs:

-Secret Side-Note: Something that you won’t hear most people talk about is the fact that, just like any company, HubSpot can be negotiated with.
+Something that you won’t hear most people talk about is the fact that, just like any company, you can negotiate with HubSpot.

 It’s a premium software that essentially gives you a marketing and sales machine in a box, but if you have any level of negotiation skills, you won’t have to pay full price.